Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### Think back on a project that you worked on, what steps did you take to make sure that it targets the needs of your customers?

-- During the time at Advantech as a front-end internship, we had a sprint review meeting with customers to present the demo to customer and other stakeholders to make sure we meets the requirements.
+- During the time at Advantech as a front-end internship in an Agile team, we were responsible for optimizing the water treatment management dashboard to improve customer experience on monitoring and analytic.
+To assure we had a sprint review meeting with customers to present the demo to customer and other stakeholders to make sure we meets the requirements.
 After collecting feedbacks from customers, we would hold sprint retrospective meeting to discuss about how to improve the process of development based on the feedback from customers.
 As a result, since we had a meeting twice a week with customer to make sure we met their requirement, we successfully present the dashboard to customer in the international exhibition and got positive feedback from customer.
   **[⬆ Back to Top](#question)**

 ### Tell me about your proudest professional achievement